How to Mend Socks to Save Money

 First, you’ll need the right color thread to match your socks.
 Mended though they may be, unless you’re trying to be funny for a costume, you don’t want yellow darning on black socks.

-We used to buy specially-made thread, called darning cotton, and it came in just 4 colors: white, black, gray and brown, because "in the olden days," those were the only colors of socks!
+We used to buy specially-made thread, called darning cotton, and it came in just four colors: white, black, gray and brown—because "in the olden days," those were the only colors of socks!

-I still have what’s left of the ball of white, but for other colors I have found that embroidery floss works very well.
+I still have what’s left of the ball of white, but for other colors, I have found that embroidery floss works very well.
 You see, darning cotton is a multi-strand thread, and you separate the strands to use the material.
-There are 4 strands; you use 2.
+There are four strands, but you only use two.
 This also makes your thread last twice as long.

 Use it up, wear it out, make it do, or do without."— Yankee Saying